-Starting from 1971, this record, together with its companion RENAISSANCE MINSTRELS volume I, were added to the TMOQ catalogue.
+This record, along with its companion RENAISSANCE MINSTRELS volume I, was added to the TMOQ catalogue in late 1971.
 In late 1972 also TMOQ-Smokin' pig cut a set of stampers, derived from the original masters with the number 1823 added.
-After 1973, however, the two companies exchanged the stampers, so that the TMOQ LPs were pressed from the 1823 stampers, while the TMOQ-Smokin' pig pressings derived from the original RR-1001 masters.
+After 1973, however, the two companies exchanged the stampers, so that the TMOQ LPs were pressed from the 1823 stampers, while the TMOQ-Smokin' Pig LPs derived from the original RR-1001 masters.
 The following records were seen:

-1. November, 1971.
-Rubber-stamped cover with round "pig" sticker, white label with rings, colored vinyl, same insert as the previous release.
+1. November 1971.
+Rubber-stamped cover with round "pig" sticker, white label with rings, colored vinyl, same insert as the original release.

-2. Late, 1972.
-White label with pig, insert derived from the original Renaissance Minstrels one, slightly reworked with the “pig” logo added and track listing moved from sides to lower part.
+2. Late 1972.
+White label with pig, insert based on the original Renaissance Minstrels one, slightly reworked, with the "pig" logo added and the track listing relocated from the sides to the bottom.
 New stampers with 1823 A / 1823 B added and RR-1001 erased (on side B only)

 TMOQ-SMOKIN' PIG RELEASES

 3. 1983.
 New insert, printed in various colors, colored Smokin' Pig label, black vinyl.
 The records were pressed from stampers derived from the original mothers.

 INTEREST.
-The repressings of the original masters by TMOQ in colored vinyl have the usual collectors' value, the later releases have a scarce interest. ****/*
+TMOQ's coloured vinyl repressings of the original masters have the usual collectors' value; the later releases are of limited interest.***/*

 November 6, 1986.
-600 copies from the original RR-1001 A RE / RR-1001 B masters were pressed for a release on Max Hammer label, new printed cover titled RENAISSANCE MINSTRALS II [sic!].
+600 copies from the original RR-1001 A RE / RR-1001 B masters were pressed for a release on the Max Hammer label, with a new printed cover titled RENAISSANCE MINSTRALS II [sic!].

 INTEREST.
 A useless repressing. *